opensearch-project/opensearch-migrations/deployment/copilot/README.md

 #### Importing values from CDK
-The typical use case for this Copilot app is to initially use the `opensearch-service-migration` CDK to deploy the surrounding infrastructure (VPC, OpenSearch Domain, Managed Kafka (MSK)) and then deploy the desired Copilot services, which will use these resources.
+The typical use case for this Copilot app is to initially use the `opensearch-service-migration` CDK to deploy the surrounding infrastructure (VPC, OpenSearch Domain, Managed Kafka (MSK)) that Copilot requires, and then deploy the desired Copilot services.
+Documentation for setting up and deploying these resources can be found in the CDK [README](../cdk/opensearch-service-migration/README.md).

 The provided CDK will output export commands once deployed that can be ran on a given deployment machine to meet the required environment variables this Copilot app uses:
 ```